ArkEcosystem/AIPs/AIPS/aip-16.md

 - C: fee multiplier constant (Arktoshi/byte) defined by the delegates for including the transaction in his forged block/transaction pool

+For more information about fomula calculation paramatere see [here](###formula-calculation-network-parameters).

 Specifications
 ==============
-## Client SDK
+## Client SDK(s)
-All client libraries will enable users to set a custom fee for the transaction, before the transaction is signed and sent.
+All client libraries will enable users to set a custom fee for the transaction(s), before the transaction is signed and sent.
 Some optional limits or security checks are recommended on client GUI level, to inform the users if the fee is above average or above current static fees defined in node configuration.

 ## Core/Node level configuration
 ### Delegate settings
-A delegate can define his formula parameters for C and limit incomming transactions with `minAcceptableFee` value.
-All settings are in ARKTOSHI.
+A delegate can define his formula parameters for `C-feeMultiplier` and limit incomming transactions with `minAcceptableFee` value.
+All settings are in ARKTOSHI per byte.
 Delegate settings can be found in [delegates.json](https://github.com/ArkEcosystem/core/blob/develop/packages/core/lib/config/testnet/delegates.json#L2-L4)

 Example:
 ```